Equations of planes (HL)

 Scalar (Cartesian) equation of a plane

-Simplifying the dot product on the right hand side, we get
+Simplifying the dot products, we get

 ax+by+cz=dax + by + cz = d